Bit-Nation/BITNATION-Constitution/README.md

 # Article 8: We are Polity and Entity.

 We have become aware of our political autonomy.
-We’re no longer willing to be oppressed by the coercive nation-state oligopoly.
+We are no longer willing to be oppressed by the coercive nation-state oligopoly.
 We live in Cyberspace, and we work together, to achieve freedom and independence.

 Self-Determination in international law is so fundamental that not even nation-states can deviate from it; it is the raison d’etre – the reason for existence – and without this principle, there is no will, thus there is no ‘nation’.
 BITNATION members have that will, and we are indeed exercising self-determination.
 See: The Principle of Equal Rights and Self-determination of Peoples & Vienna Convention on the Law of Treaties 1969, Preamble & Art 53.